Aki-17/shoppingcard/README.md

-Run the command npm create vite
+1 Run the command npm create vite

-Give the project name in small case
+2 Give the project name in small case

-Select React and Javascript
+3 Select React and Javascript

-Get into the project directory ex. cd pricecard npm install npm run dev
+4 Get into the project directory ex. cd pricecard

+5 npm install

+6npm run dev